Beyond Understanding: Evaluating the Pragmatic Gap in LLMs' Cultural Processing of Figurative Language: Related Work

 Recent years have seen a surge of interest in evaluating and improving the ability of LLMs to interpret and generate figurative language.
 Several benchmarks have been proposed to assess various dimensions of figurative understanding, including metaphor, idiom, proverb, and poetry interpretation.
 Table~\ref{tab:datasets} provides a comparative summary of these datasets.

 Several English-focused datasets have been developed to evaluate literal versus figurative reasoning.
-The Fig-QA dataset \cite{liu-etal-2022-testing} frames figurative language understanding as a multiple-choice question answering task. \citet{rocket_science} evaluate LLM ability to interpret idioms and similes plausibly by continuing narratives.
+The Fig-QA dataset \cite{liu-etal-2022-testing} frames figurative language understanding as a multiple-choice question answering task. \citet{rocket_science} evaluate the ability of LLM to interpret idioms and similes plausibly by continuing narratives.
 Other efforts include FLUTE \cite{chakrabarty-etal-2022-flute} and follow-up work that explores metaphor interpretation using chain-of-thought prompting and psychologically informed reasoning \cite{he-etal-2022-pre, prystawski2023psychologicallyinformedchainofthoughtpromptsmetaphor, jang-etal-2023-figurative}, showing that while LLMs can often identify meaning at the surface level, they frequently fail to capture implicit moral or social connotations.
 The PUB benchmark \cite{sravanthi-etal-2024-pub} specifically evaluates pragmatic competence, testing the model’s ability to distinguish between literal and contextually appropriate figurative meanings in conversation.

-In the multilingual setting, the MAPS dataset \cite{liu-etal-2024-multilingual} evaluates figurative understanding across six languages on proverbs, and the ProverbEval dataset \cite{azime-etal-2025-proverbeval} evaluates LLMs of cultural proverbs for four Ethiopian languages and English, while MABL \cite{kabra-etal-2023-multi} provides a multilingual benchmark for metaphor and simile comprehension in underrepresented languages.
+In the multilingual setting, the MAPS dataset \cite{liu-etal-2024-multilingual} evaluates figurative understanding in six languages of proverbs, and the ProverbEval dataset \cite{azime-etal-2025-proverbeval} evaluates LLMs of cultural proverbs for four Ethiopian languages and English, while MABL \cite{kabra-etal-2023-multi} provides a multilingual benchmark for metaphor and simile comprehension in underrepresented languages.

 Figurative language is an integral component of culture, yet Arabic language understanding and cultural benchmarks often omit it entirely.
 For example, widely used Arabic cultural benchmarks such as AraDiCE \cite{mousi2024aradicebenchmarksdialectalcultural}, CAMEL-Bench \cite{ghaboura2024camelbenchcomprehensivearabiclmm}, and CIDAR \cite{alyafeai-etal-2024-cidar} do not include figurative language as an explicit category.
-Others incorporate it only in a limited capacity, such as the ArabCulture dataset \cite{sadallah2025commonsensereasoningarabculture}, which spans 13 countries and 12 topics with idioms as one topic but includes only five samples per country, and PALM \cite{alwajih-etal-2025-palm}, which covers 20 diverse topics from 22 Arab countries with proverbs as one of the topics.
+Others incorporate it only in limited capacity, such as the ArabCulture dataset \cite{sadallah2025commonsensereasoningarabculture}, which covers 13 countries and 12 topics with idioms as one topic, but includes only five samples per country, and PALM \cite{alwajih-etal-2025-palm}, which covers 20 diverse topics from 22 Arab countries with proverbs as one of the topics.